-There are 36 active Broadbands in 15 states and we are growing!
-Lead one in your area or recruit a co-leader to work with you.
+There are nearly 40 active Broadbands in 17 states and we are growing!

-Leaders...ACT! lead hiking trips, host book clubs, recruit new members, encourage others to educate and act, lead advocacy campaigns, empower the community, are trained grassroots organizers, writers, poets, explorers, artists, women, and activists, have their Voices heard, speak at Public hearings, meet their representatives locally, regionally, and nationally, get their hands dirty in the dirt, are land stewards, passionate thinkers, and makers of change.
+Leaders...ACT! lead hiking trips, host book clubs, recruit new members, encourage others to educate and act, lead advocacy campaigns, empower the community, are trained grassroots organizers, writers, poets, explorers, artists, women, and activists, have their VOICES heard, speak at public hearings, meet their representatives locally, regionally, and nationally, get their hands dirty in the dirt, are land stewards, passionate thinkers, and makers of change.